MafariT/SimpleChatBot/README.md

 - "What's your name?"
 - "Who are you?"
 - "What's the weather like?"
+- "help" for more info about the bot commands

 You can exit the chatbot by typing "bye".